CypherDoesStuff/CyberAssets/README.md

 CyberAssets+ is a drop in replacement for the default asset library, with improvements!
 - Save your favorite assets to install later, between projects
 - A streamlined install experience
 - Tired of all those image errors?
-AssetLibrary+ is quiet
+CyberAssets+ is quiet

 ![Screenshot](./preview.png)